-Rebecca has over a decade's experience working as an individual and group therapist within a range of settings including the private sector in a psychiatric hospital in Central London, The NHS, forensic services, addiction recovery programmes and within schools with adolescents.
+Rebecca has over a fifteen years experience working as an individual and group therapist within a range of settings including the private sector in a psychiatric hospital in Central London, The NHS, forensic services, addiction recovery programmes and within schools with adolescents.

 After initially training as a Humanistic Psychotherapist, Rebecca retrained as a Cognitive Behavioural Therapist at Goldsmith’s University of London where she gained an MSc in Rational-Emotive and Cognitive Behaviour Therapy.

 Rebecca also worked at Goldsmith’s University for a number of years teaching and supervising the students completing the MSc RECBT.